 Enabling/disabling of IP address filtering

-You can specify an accessible IP address for the entire your Questetra BPM Suite environment.
-The access permission here also applies to other than Message Start Event/Catching Message Intermediate Event.
+You can specify an accessible IP address for your entire Questetra BPM Suite environment.
+The access permission here also applies to icons and events other than the Message Start Event/Catching Message Intermediate Event.

 Message Start Event/Catching Message Intermediate Event Configuration